andrewhodel/sdb/README.md

+# FIRST
+Please file a bug report if you have a problem.

 # sdb, the right database
 var sdb = require('sdbjs'); // use sdb.js is you got this from source, sdbjs is for npm